ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 ### Uses ##

-The resource ID of the network map based on which the PIDs in the returned cost map will be defined.
-If this resource supports `persistent-entities`, it MUST also include ALL the resources that exposes the entities that MAY appear in the response.
+This member MUST include the resource ID of the network map based on which the PIDs are defined.
+If this resource supports `persistent-entities`, it MUST also include the originating resources of entities that appear in the response.

 ### Response ## {#pvcm-resp}

-The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of {{RFC7285}}, if the request is invalid.
+The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of {{RFC7285}}, if the request does no.

 The "Content-Type" header of the response MUST be `multipart/related` as defined by {{RFC2387}} with the following parameters: